SaraFarinya/neo-last-will/README.md

 If you're not on a Mac, to have the gui listen to keyboard keys (the Enter and Escape key in particular), you might have to change the OS dependent config file found in the HelperGUI folder.

 ## smart-contract
-Calling the `Main` function of this NEO smart contract enables registering a last will or inheritage hash.
+Calling the `Main(operation, args)` function of [this NEO smart contract written in Python](https://github.com/SaraFarinya/neo-last-will/blob/master/contract/will-contract.py) enables registering a last will or inheritage hash.
 It also allows to set heirs and transfers of inheritage, which works exactly like the NEO licensing contracts.

 Enter an operation and an args list:
   * operation = `QueryInheritage`, `RegisterInheritage`, `SetInheritage`, `CancelInheritage`, `ChangeInheritage`